The University of Washington's academic policies are explained in the current UW Tacoma Catalog. Included below are some of the most important items.

 UW's GPA is based solely on courses with decimal grades taken in residence at all campuses of the University of Washington, including those with a DL (Distance Leaning) suffix taken through the UW Educational Outreach.

-Healthcare Leadership students must have a minimum grade of 2.0 in all Healthcare Leadership, Healthcare Leadership-related, and required courses.
-Students must also achieve a 2.0 grade in any repeated course.
+BSN students must have a minimum grade of 2.0 in all required courses and electives.
+Students must also achieve a 2.0 grade in any repeated course (see BSN policy on repeating courses).
 To graduate from UW Tacoma with a baccalaureate degree, a cumulative 2.0 GPA is required.
 To remain in good academic standing, a 2.0 GPA is required.
 If a student fails to get a 2.0 GPA in the first quarter of study, an academic warning is issued.
 Failure to raise the GPA above 2.0 in the next quarter results in being placed on academic probation and being given an additional quarter to either raise the GPA to 2.0 or get a quarterly GPA of 2.5 until the cumulative GPA reaches 2.0.
 Failure to do this results in dismissal for low scholarship.
 If a continuing student's cumulative GPA drops below 2.0, no warning will be issued.
 The student will be placed on academic probation and given one quarter to either raise the GPA to 2.0 or get a quarterly GPA of 2.5 until the cumulative GPA reaches 2.0.
 Failure to do this results in dismissal for low scholarship.

 Most courses use decimal grades (numerical grades with a range from 4.0 for an "A" to 0.0 for failing).
 Other grades that may appear on transcripts are:

-- All required Healthcare Leadership courses must be graded and cannot be taken S/NS.
-Only students taking additional coursework may opt for this grading option.
+- Required BSN courses and 10 credits of upper-division electives cannot be taken S/NS.
+Only students taking additional coursework should opt for this grading option.
 A grade of 2.0 or higher must be recorded by the instructor for the grade of "S" to be awarded.

 - Some courses are offered credit/no credit; all students in the course will receive a "CR" or a "NC."
 (The exception to this rule is in independent study, which allows a student to choose between graded or CR/NC.)
 To receive a "CR," a student has to earn a passing grade (2.0).